nlpcloud/nlpcloud-python/README.md

 client.entities("<Your block of text>")
 ```

-The above command returns a JSON.
+The above command returns a JSON object.

 ### Dependencies Endpoint